satadrubasu/python-devops/python3-packages.md

  Contain packages,tools,python etc
  Keep them separate from Project source code.

- Install the virtualenv at a system level  :
+ #### Install the virtualenv at a system level  :
   > sudo python -m pip install virtualenv

- Create a base venv folder in the system under which all venvs can br created.
+ #### Create a base venv folder in the system under which all venvs can br created.
   >  mkdir -p ~/venvs

  Inside the venvs folder use the **virtualenv** command to create as many.
  It will create dedicated python interpretor / pip and libraries
   >  virtualenv -p python3 basepython3

  Go inside the bin folder and run the activate.sh which activates this venv.
    >  ./basepython3/bin/activate.sh
+    On linux/Mac OS
+   > . <venv>/bin/activate

  Now when we run python or pip , it will refer to the version in this venv
    > python -V  OR pip -V